 When you see issues listed in the Accessibility Suggestions window pane, you can use the Apply Accessibility Suggestions Wizard to take action on issues that have to do with missing alternate text.
-See the online Help.
+See the Help system.

 Customizing Accessibility Suggestions Shown